pauly00n/dotfiles/README.md

 - VimTeX plugin for LaTeX support
 - Zathura PDF Viewer

-**Warning:** Zathura is a headache to set up.
-If you want to get started, I would follow part 6 here: https://ejmastnak.com/tutorials/vim-latex/intro/
+**Zathura:** Zathura is a headache.
+If you want to use it, I would follow part 6 here: https://ejmastnak.com/tutorials/vim-latex/intro/

 Latex Template from https://github.com/SeniorMars/latex_template